 Malcolm, job well done.”

 While Angus’ schoolboy outfit and onstage aggression made him the focal point of the band throughout its career, his older brother’s crushing rhythm guitar anchored it musically, and his no-nonsense toughness anchored it in virtually every other way.
 Malcolm’s last show with the band took place in Spain in 2010.
 His illness forced him to leave officially in 2014, although they continued to tour and record. with his nephew, Stevie.

 AC/DC’s music is rock and roll stripped down to pure muscle and bone, like a supercharged version of Chuck Berry.
 It sounds simple but it isn’t — it has a melodic directness that makes for indelible hooks that are as to-the-point as their titles: “Back in Black.”
 “Highway to Hell.”
 “TNT,” “Dirty Deeds Done Dirt Cheap,” “It’s a Long Way to the Top (If You Wanna Rock and Roll),” and their biggest hit, “You Shook Me All Night Long.”
 The songs make as much use of air and tension as they do sound: A skull-crushing riff is often followed by silence or a stripped-down but driving beat; the brothers’ guitars answer each other like birds calling across a forest.

 Malcolm and Angus were co-writers of virtually every song the band recorded until 2014’s “Rock or Bust,” released after he’d left the band.
-The group’s early material was co-produced by their older brother George, a founder of Australian legends the Easybeats, who died last momth.
+The group’s early material was co-produced by their older brother George, a founder of Australian ’60s legends the Easybeats, who died last month.

 The Young brothers were born in Glasgow, Scotland and lived there until the early ‘60s when the family emigrated to Sydney, Australia.
 Like several other transplants from the U.K. — AC/DC’s polar opposites the Bee Gees, for one — the brothers thrived in the country’s burgeoning music scene and George quickly found fame with the Easybeats and their global hits “Friday on My Mind.”